S-Makeev/reading-notes/Code201/class-13.md

 We should never store any security-related or sensitive information about user.

 **-Local storage can store what type of data?
 How would you convert it to that type before storing?**
-It can only work with string data type, so in order to
+It can only work with string data type, so in order to be able to store data locally, we need to use methods JSON.stringify() and JSON.parse().

-**-The Past, Present, and Future of Local Storage for Web Applications**